 There are may levels of editing, from structural edits that look at the flow of a document for ease of reading and logical order to editing for style, grammar, spelling and sense.

-Having worked as an editor for 25+ years – a decade of which spent in the media working as a sub-editor and proofreader – I can assist you with all levels of editing to make your writing professional and polished.
+Having worked as an editor for 30+ years – a decade of which I spent in the media/custom publishing, working in roles that included sub-editor and proofreader – I can assist you with all levels of editing to make your writing professional and polished.

 Structural editing looks at the flow of the entire document to make sure that information is conveyed in a logical order, that the information is relevant and that no elements are missing.
-A structural edit can take place at any stage of the process – it can help clarify where you’re getting stuck, whether it’s making sense or identify other areas you need to cover.
-It can also help tighten your document to ensure only essential information is included by removing unnecessary sections, identifying repetition or combining sections to give a more succinct view.
+A structural edit can take place at any stage of the process – it can help clarify where you’re getting stuck, whether it’s making sense or what other areas you need to cover.
+It can also help tighten your document by removing unnecessary sections, identifying repetition or combining sections to give a more succinct view.